David-Horjet/Tipp3r/README.md

 ## 🔗 Connect With Me

-- 🐦 Twitter: @YourHandle
+- 🐦 Twitter: @david_horjet
-- 👨‍💻 GitHub: YourUsername
+- 👨‍💻 GitHub: David-Horjet

 💙 Built with love for the Web3 community!